nminoru/pib/README.md

 Preparation
 ===========

-The following software packeages are required for building pib:
+The following software packages are required for building pib:

 * rdma
 * libibverbs